In the land of Niger | Pictures | Reuters

 A man covers his face during a sandstorm at night at a hotel in Arlit, September 24, 2013.
 REUTERS/Joe Penney

-Uranium ore is heap leached with sulphuric acid at Areva's Somair mine in Arlit, September 25, 2013.
+Uranium ore is heap leached with sulfuric acid at Areva's Somair mine in Arlit, September 25, 2013.
 REUTERS/Joe Penney

-Uranium ore is heap leached with sulphuric acid at Areva's Somair mine in Arlit, September 25, 2013.
+Uranium ore is heap leached with sulfuric acid at Areva's Somair mine in Arlit, September 25, 2013.
 REUTERS/Joe Penney

 A boy sits on a broken car in the Pays-Bas neighborhood in Niamey, September 14, 2013.
 REUTERS/Joe Penney